farm-ng/amiga-dev-kit/website/docs/examples/cansniffer/README.md

 ## CAN Introduction

 In general, we *mostly* follow the CANopen standards.
-A recommended reading is the [CSS Electronics CANopen tutorial](https://www.csselectronics.com/pages/canopen-tutorial-simple-intro).
+A recommended reading is the [**CSS Electronics CANopen tutorial**](https://www.csselectronics.com/pages/canopen-tutorial-simple-intro).

 :::note
 Some of the third-party, auxiliary components we have integrated into the system do not allow for strict adherence to the CANopen standards.